 A small, worthwhile investment.
 Floor matting will prevent damage to your floor or indentations in your carpet.
 If the gym is upstairs, it also helps to distribute the weight load evenly.
 Six interlocking pieces of floor matting will cover 90% of models out there unless it’s a real beast!

-Hopefully, this multi gym guide has empowered you to go explore and drill down exactly what multi gym is best for you, will grow with you and get the results you want, providing years of amazing workouts.
+Hopefully, this multi gym guide has empowered you to go explore and drill down exactly what multi gym is best for you, will grow with you and will get the results you want, providing years of amazing workouts.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.